nghillaz/palliative-care-system/README.md

 --------------------------
 How to Run the Softwares
 --------------------------
-Double-click on the .jar file and the application will open
+Double-click on the .jar file and the application will open.

 Patient Portal Application
 --------------------------